International District neighborhood, Seattle

 The International District has been the heart of Seattle's Asian communities for over a century — and it's a neighborhood that rewards everyone who takes the time to actually know it.

-The Wing Luke Museum is one of the most important cultural institutions in the Pacific Northwest — dedicated to the history, experiences, and art of Asian Pacific Americans.
-The museum's rotating exhibitions and community programming make it worth multiple visits throughout the year.
+The Wing Luke Museum is one of the most important cultural institutions in Seattle, dedicated to the history and experiences of Asian Americans in the Pacific Northwest.
+It is right here in the neighborhood and well worth an afternoon.

 "